hirrolot/datatype99/README.md

  - **Type-safe.** Unlike manually written tagged unions, datatype99 is type-safe: normally you cannot access invalid data or construct an invalid variant.
 Pattern matching is exhaustive too.

- - **Pure C99.** No external tools are required; datatype99 is implemented using only preprocessor macros.
+ - **Pure C99.** No external tools are required -- datatype99 is implemented using only preprocessor macros.

  - **Can be used everywhere.** Literally everywhere provided that you have a standard-confirming C99 preprocessor.
 Even on freestanding environments.